Note

 Admins, as described in the preceding permissions model table, can change the settings so that mailbox approval isn't required.

-- In the Power Platform admin center, select an environment.
+- On the Environments page, select an environment.

 Under Security and permissions, turn off Process emails only for approved users and Process emails only for approved queues.
 (These settings are enabled by default.)